The Humans

 6/10 | |

-Help a tribe of prehistoric men evolve by teaching them to use the various tools at their disposal: the spear, the torch, the wheel, the rope.
-By guiding each little guy in turn and having them work together (throwing objects to their mates or giving them a lift), you might just manage to get them safely to the level exit, toward the next one.
+Help a tribe of prehistoric men evolve by teaching them to use the different tools at their disposal: the spear, the torch, the wheel, the rope.
+By directing each character in turn and having them work together (throwing objects to their friends or giving each other a boost up), you might manage to bring them back safe and sound to the level exit, towards the next one.

-The cartoon style and well-thought-out puzzles are quite engaging, but the clunky controls with the keyboard and joystick present some issues.
-A mouse interface like in Lemmings would have been preferable.
-Also, the ridiculously tight time limit could quickly test a player’s patience (starting with mine).
+The cartoon style and well-crafted puzzles are quite engaging, but the rigid keyboard and controller handling pose some problems.
+A mouse interface like Lemmings would have been preferable.
+Finally, the overly restricted time limit could quickly test players’ patience (mine, to begin with).

-To spare you from the endless floppy disk changes and interminable loading times, I recommend emulating the CD32 version (1994).
-It also includes the sequel: Humans 2: The Jurassic Levels.
+To avoid constant disk swapping and interminable loading times, I recommend emulating the CD32 version (1994).
+It includes as a bonus the sequel: Humans 2: The Jurassic Levels.

 A third instalment, showing little change, was released in 1996: Humans 3: Evolution – Lost In Time.